pedromvaz/sql-portfolio/flights/README.md

 2. Download the installer
 3. Follow the installation wizard, and choose the default options
 4. Choose a password for the database superuser
-5. If/When installing Stack Builder, choose the "PostgreSQL ..." option on the first screen, and then choose the psqlODBC database drivers (32 bit and 64 bit)
+5. Do not run the Stack Builder at the end of the installation

 ## Creating the database

+When the PostgreSQL installation finishes, open the pgAdmin application.

+By following the Setup Wizard and its default options, a database server should have been created automatically.

+In pgAdmin, connect to the database server listed on the left side, inputting the password you chose during the installation.

+The connection should be successful.
+You should see a single database there, called "postgres", an inside it there should be a single schema called "public", with nothing in it.

 ## Creating the tables

+You will be creating the tables related to the Flights datasets inside the "public" schema you saw earlier.

-## Importing the CSV file
+## Importing the CSV files

 The datasets from OpenFlights are available in .dat files, although their contents are that of .csv files.
 There are empty values and `\N` values, and there are some values surrounded by quotes, but not all of them.